razalhague/atlatl/README.md

 ====

 * Split code into multiple files.
-* Reset point for accumulated time, and carry accumulated time over program termination.
-At the moment the program assumes you shutdown your computer for the night, and only for the night.
+* Carry accumulated time over program termination.
+At the moment the program assumes you don't shutdown your computer.
 Restarting the program resets the accumulated time.
 * Configuration GUI.
 * Different sized icons?
 * automate turning the SVG into a PNG